conda-forge/conda-forge.github.io/blog/2026-09-24-system-sysroot.md

 and its `run_exports` adds the matching `__glibc` constraint to the package.
 See
 [Requiring newer `glibc` versions](/docs/maintainer/knowledge_base/#requiring-newer-glibc-versions) for details.

-The vendored sysroot also makes the compilers behave the same way on every distribution, and makes cross-compiling from `linux-64` to the other Linux architectures just a matter of installing another sysroot.
+The vendored sysroot also makes the compilers behave the same way on every distribution making build reproducible since the headers used during compilation do not depend on the host system, I also makes cross-compiling from `linux-64` to the other Linux architectures just a matter of installing another sysroot.

 For building conda packages this is exactly what we want, and nothing is changing there.

 ## Compilers outside of conda-build